A young master prepares genuinely ‘good’ Japanese cuisine in his 1-star lair

 Unrelenting; the chef, Kentaro Nakahara, considers every last detail regarding the meats he serves.
 From cattle to cut to firing and the order of courses, he is a master of sublimating meat in its simplest forms, of optimizing all processes in order to realized the potential of each individual slice.
 His restaurant, more a charcoal-grill barbeque from a different dimension than a traditional yakiniku-japanese cuisine restaurant, is known for its sirloin, the ‘mythical tongue’, and as the originator of the popular ‘fillet-katsu’ sandwich.
 Nakahara also is a convenient destination for those with foreign guests, as the chef himself speaks fluent English; for a sure-fire night of incredibly succulent meats, do not miss this spot.

-This recipient of 2 Michelin Stars awaits underneath the quiet residential streets of Minami-Aoyama, nearby the renowned Nezu Art Museum.
+This recipient of 2 stars awaits underneath the quiet residential streets of Minami-Aoyama, nearby the renowned Nezu Art Museum.
 Its essence?
 Quality; the finest ingredients of the season, and authentic culinary methods passed down through the generations.
 Miyasaka excels in drawing out the full flavors of the season’s fruits, down to the most subtle hints and nuances.
 For those who are keen to feel the breath of nature in their bites, do take the time to visit.

-Chef Nobuhisa Miyasaka, a veteran artisan, perfected his craft sous-chef-ing at Kyoto’s renowned 3-star Mizai for a decade; now, with his mastery complete, he is lord of his own universe in the 2-starred Miyasaka, a Japanese cuisine heavyweight standing quietly in the midst of Minami-Aoyama’s serene residential district.
+Chef Nobuhisa Miyasaka, a veteran artisan, perfected his craft sous-chef-ing at Kyoto’s renowned 3-star Mizai for a decade; now, with his mastery complete, he is lord of his own universe in the 2-star Miyasaka, a Japanese cuisine heavyweight standing quietly in the midst of Minami-Aoyama’s serene residential district.
 Especially recommended is the counter seating, a tiny 8-seat affair that allows guests to watch in awe as chef Miyasaka weaves his craft.
 With photography banned and location opaque, the restaurant has the shady silhouette of a gem yet to be discovered, making the culinary experience, for the lucky few that are able to reserve, even more of a wonder.